ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 or similar.

 **CWS**, or Client WorkStation.
-This is a computer that can run various EPICS tools and client applications; typical examples are user interface tools and data archiving.
+This is a computer that can run various EPICS tools and client applications; typical examples are :ref:`user interface tools <phoebus:intro>` and data archiving.
 CWS can be desktop computer, a server machine or similar, and is usually running a “regular” (as opposed to real-time) operating system like Linux, Windows or MacOS.